Ferdydurke

 Ferdydurke is a novel by the Polish writer Witold Gombrowicz, published in 1937.
 It was his first and most controversial novel.

 The book has been described as a "cult novel".

-Contents
+Author's comment

 Gombrowicz himself wrote of his novel that it is not "... a satire on some social class, nor a nihilistic attack on culture...
 We live in an era of violent changes, of accelerated development, in which settled forms are breaking under life's pressure...
 The need to find a form for what is yet immature, uncrystalized and underdeveloped, as well as the groan at the impossibility of such a postulate – this is the chief excitement of my book."